Atopic Eczema (Atopic Dermatitis)

-Eczema is an itchy, scaly, red rash that can show up on the face, hands, arms, legs and other parts of the body.
+Eczema can look and feel different for everyone.
+But it usually involves an itchy, scaly, red rash that can show up on the face, hands, arms, legs and other parts of the body.
 Eczema is linked to dry skin.
 Scratching eczema can lead to red, broken skin with oozing and skin infections.

 Eczema usually starts in babies.
 Eczema in babies can often show up on their faces.
 Children and adults also can have eczema.
 It can appear different at times or show up on different parts of the body.
 Eczema is usually linked to a personal or family history of allergies.

 How Is Atopic Eczema Diagnosed?

 There is no single test used to diagnose eczema, but there are a few things doctors use to tell if you have eczema:

 Physical exam and review of medical history.
 Along with examining the rash, your doctor may ask when symptoms appeared and what happened around that time.
 For example, did you:

 - Wear a new necklace?

 - Use a new product, like laundry detergent?

 - Go to the hairdresser for hair color, a perm or other treatment?

 Patch test.
 Certain types of dermatitis might suggest contact allergy.
 If your doctor suspects contact dermatitis, they may ask you to wear skin patches containing small amounts of possible allergens for 2 days.
 If you are allergic to the substance, you should develop a local itchy rash.
 The doctor will do a follow-up exam to check your reaction, usually two days after you remove the patch.